Deviltactics/Weakauras/README.md

 # Weakauras
-My personal Weakauras for WoW
+My personal Weakauras for WoW.
+Simply copy the CustomSounds folder your to WoW interface folder and import the Weakaura string.